-1 Summary
+1. Summary

-- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the borough of Maidstone in Kent.
-The work forms part of MAFF's statutory input to the preparation of the Maidstone Borough Local Plan. - Site 33 comprise 0.3 hectares of land to the north of Back Lane in the village of Chart Sutton.
-An Agricultural Land Classification (ALC) survey was carried out during October 1994.
-The survey was undertaken at a detailed level of approximately nine borings per hectare.
-A total of 3 borings were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 1 4 At the time of the survey all of the land on the site comprised unmanaged rough grassland - The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
-The map has been drawn at a scale of 1 10 000.
-It is accurate at this scale but any enlargement would be misleading.
-This map supersedes any previous survey information for this site.
+- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury district of Kent.
+The work forms part of MAFF's statutory input to the Canterbury District Local Plan. - 1.2 The site comprises 2 hectares of land to the south of the A299, south of Whitstable in Kent.
+An Agricultural Land Classification (ALC) survey was carried out during June 1995.
+The survey was undertaken at a detailed level of approximately one boring per hectare.
+A total of 2 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of survey the agricultural land on the site comprised unmanaged rough grassland.
+The area mapped as urban includes the demolished buildings which were once Prospect House Farm.
+An area of scrubland towards the north-east of the site has been mapped as non-agricultural. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
+The map has been drawn at a scale of 1:10,000.
+It is accurate at this scale, but any enlargement would be misleading.

-Table 1 Distribution of Grades and Subgrades
+Table 1: Distribution of Grades and Subgrades

 Grade Area (ha) % of Site

-2 0 3 100%
+3b 1.6 80.0

+Urban 0.3 15.0

+Non- agricultural 0.1 5.0

-Total area of site 0 3 100%
+Total area of site $\overline{2.0}$ $10\overline{0\%}$

-Appendix I gives a general description of the grades subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield.

-All of the land on the site has been classified as Subgrade 3a good quality land with soil droughtiness as the main limitation.
-Soil profiles typically comprise a medium clay loam which becomes heavier and moderately stony with depth.
-These soils show a restriction on the profile available water such that a classification of Subgrade 3a is appropriate.
+- 1.6 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.7 All of the agricultural land on the site has been classified as Subgrade 3b, moderate quality land, with soil wetness as the main limitation.
+Soil profiles typically comprise heavy silty clay loam topsoils resting directly upon clay subsoils.
+The clay subsoils are poorly structured and slowly permeable, causing a drainage impedance.
+Profiles show evidence of a drainage imperfection in the form of gleying from the topsoil.
+Such drainage characteristics equate these soils to Wetness Class III, which in combination with the heavy topsoil texture and the local climatic regime means that a classification of Subgrade 3b is appropriate.
+Poorly drained wet soils can inhibit plant growth and rooting and may be more susceptible to structural damage through trafficking by agricultural machinery or poaching by grazing livestock.

-2 Climate
+2. Climate